 Nearly 62% of residents have received at least one dose of a COVID-19 vaccine.
 With vaccine availability more widespread and local demand dwindling, the Public Health Department is planning to reduce hours at the Whispering Pines clinic throughout July.
 Read on...

 Updated July 30, 2021 (Includes data through the previous day)

 Change Since Previous Business Day

 Updated every business day.
-Data is from the State of California's COVID-19 Vaccine Dashboard.
+Data is from the State of California's COVID-19 Vaccine Data page.
 Totals include both first and second doses administered to Nevada County residents by hospitals, clinics, primary care providers, pharmacies, and the Nevada County Public Health Department.

 COVID-19 vaccines authorized by the FDA have been shown to be safe and effective in clinical trials.
 The U.S. vaccine safety system ensures that all vaccines are as safe as possible.

 Report any adverse reactions using the Vaccine Event Reporting System (VAERS).
 Anyone can submit a report to VAERS, including patients, family members, healthcare providers, vaccine manufacturers and the general public.
 CDC and FDA encourage anyone who experiences an adverse event after receiving a vaccine to report to VAERS.